 Custom posters in bulk are a fantastic way to promote your business, your event or show, boost brand recognition, or highlight your product or service with an innovative design.
 They are one of the bestseller products on POD websites because they offer a great high-quality product at competitive prices with fast delivery.
 However, we’ve found that when ordering offset printed custom posters in mass, there are some typical mistakes to avoid.

 Some of the poster printing errors appear one in a blue moon.
 They can, however, cause interruption or additional expenditures.
 Unexpected print products and resource waste are also referred to.
-Here’re some tips to avoid these problems and make your print process an enjoyable and stress-free experience that produces excellent results.
+Here’re some tips that modern-review.com provides you to avoid these problems and make your print process an enjoyable and stress-free experience that produces excellent results.

 1. No Quantity Proposal

 With e-commerce websites, manufacturing custom posters in bulk has never been easier.
 You can simply submit your posters online at extremely competitive costs with only a few clicks.
 Your customer can easily see and choose your demo.
 You must, however, plan ahead.
 Calculate how many copies you’ll need in advance, whether your posters are for promotion or branding, events or trade exhibitions, or an advertising campaign.
 Even if your e-commerce partners offer low costs, a second print run will be more expensive than purchasing a larger quantity the first time.

 The solution: Determine how many posters you’ll need to produce by consulting with the consumers concerned.
 All prints will have defective products, so print 5-10 posters more than the customer ordered to make sure you’ll get enough.
 In the case of no errors, your customers will surely be satisfied because of the extra promotion

 2. Choose Wrong File Formats for Printing Custom Posters in Bulk